Heat Transfer Today

 Schematic of a large rotary regenerator used for waste-heat recovery in a fossil-fueled power plant

-Rotary regenerators may be used to reclaim waste heat as in a fossil-fueled powerplant or in conjunction with the Brayton cycle for gas turbines.
-In the very large regenerator seen in the schematic, the hot waste stream is flowing downward to the left of the circumferential seal.
-The fresh air is flowing upward (countercurrent) to the right of the seal.
-On the exhaust side heat is deposited in the matrix forming the rotating element.
-When that section of the wheel gets to the fresh air side, the stored heat is released to the fresh incoming combustion air.
 “Each element weighs between 2 and 4 tons, and with the rotor and seals, it’s a 200 ton, 20 ft diameter rotating assembly turning at about 1.5 rpm.
-Incoming air is heated from 100 degrees F to 500 degrees F, and the exiting flue gas drops from 600 degrees F to about 250 degrees F. We do periodic inspections on the elements to ensure that the corrugated steel heat transfer surface is in good shape…” (Dan Moses, Potomac Electric Power Company).
+The regenerator heats incoming air from 100 degrees F to 500 degrees F. The exiting flue gas drops from 600 degrees F to about 250 degrees F. We do periodic inspections on the elements to ensure that the corrugated steel heat transfer surface is in good shape…” (Dan Moses, Potomac Electric Power Company).

 Fill material used in a rotary regenerator.